Budgeting for university

 - Student accommodation

-Council tax (most students are NOT eligible for this)
+Council tax (most students are NOT liable for this)

 You won't need to pay council tax if you live with other full-time students.
-You may need to get a 'certificate of student status' from your university to prove your exemption.
-If there's a non-student in the house, the household will become liable, but often at a reduced amount.
+You may need to get proof of your student status from your uni to prove your exemption.
+If there's a non-student in the house, the household will become liable for council tax, but often at a reduced amount.

 Utility bills (gas, electricity and water)

 Make sure bills are paid on time.
-Direct debit payments can spread the cost and be the cheaper option, but it means one person has to get money from the others.
-Ask your housemates to set up a monthly standing order to the bill payer's account for their share of the bill.
+Direct debit payments can spread the cost and be the cheaper option, but it means one person has to get money from the others and there must be enough money in the account to cover the bill.
+Ask your housemates to set up a monthly standing order to the bill payer's account for their share of the bill or use a bill splitting app to help you keep track.

-Some rental properties may have a prepayment meter for energy, which can make it easier to budget but beware that you could end up paying more than if you pay monthly or quarterly.
+Some rental properties may have a prepayment meter for energy, which can make it easier to budget, but you’ll end up paying more than if you pay monthly or quarterly.

 Water might be dealt with by your landlord.
 If you're on a water meter, be careful not to waste water.

 Mobile phone bills can also make a sizable dent in your budget.
 Make sure to find the best package available as a student.
 If you're replacing a phone, consider buying a refurbished model from a reputable company.
-Buying a phone outright allows you to shop around for a sim-only contract.
+Buying a phone outright lets you shop around for a SIM-only contract.

-Wifi is often provided for students in university accommodation.
+Wi-Fi is often provided for students in university accommodation.
 If you're in private accommodation, budget for broadband with a decent download speed.
-You may have to sign up to a 12-month contract even if you are only at university in the term-time.
+You may have to sign up to a 12-month contract even if you're only at university during term time.
 Contracts may include set-up fees.

-If you are renting and have a TV in the house, it's usually cheaper to get a package for both TV and broadband.
+If you're renting and have a TV in the house, it's usually cheaper to get a package for both TV and broadband.
 You need a TV licence if you watch TV, even if you don't watch BBC TV.
-If you only watch on a laptop (unplugged!), you may be covered by your parents' TV licence.
-Check the information on TV licensing.
+If you’re in halls, you may still need to pay for a TV licence if you watch TV in your own room.

-You should have insurance for expensive possessions such as TVs, laptops, mobile phones and bikes.
+You should have insurance for expensive possessions such as TVs, laptops, mobile phones, and bikes.
 Contents insurance may be included as part of university student accommodation.
 Check your parents' home insurance too, as you may be covered by that.
-Avoid insuring individual items, as it will all add up.
+Avoid insuring individual items, as it'll all add up.

 With the following items, you have more control over what you spend.
 Before spending money on something, ask yourself if there's a cheaper way to get what you need or want.